-Liverpool FC Transfer Rumors: Could Spartak Moscow’s Quincy Promes Sign With The Reds?
+Liverpool FC Transfer Rumors: Could Spartak Moscow’s Quincy Promes Be Signing With The Reds?

 Promes’ Netherlands teammate Georginio Wijnaldum gave a bit of a hint at a possible reunion with his national team colleague when Quincy posted a picture to Instagram of him on a plane.
 Wijnaldum plays in the midfield for Liverpool

-The Mirror took a screenshot of Wijnaldum commenting with a praying hands emoji on Quincy Promes’ picture.
+Mirror took a screenshot of Wijnaldum commenting with a praying-hands emoji on Qunicy Promes’ picture.

-Although nothing’s official, it certainly seems as if Liverpool are moving toward signing Promes as a replacement for Sadio Mane and as insurance in case Coutinho decides to flee for Barcelona.
+Although nothing’s official, it certainly seems as if Liverpool are moving toward signing Promes as a replacement for Sadio Mane and as insurance in case Coutinho decides to flea for Barcelona.
 In a perfect world, Klopp would be able to keep Coutinho and add Promes and then the Reds would be able to make a serious run at Chelsea for the league title in the second half of the season.

 Only time will tell.

-[Featured Image by Quincy Promes/Instagram]
+[Featured Image via Quincy Promes Instagram]